Audi at a glance

 International production locations

-AUDI HUNGARIA MOTOR Kft. develops and manufactures engines for AUDI AG, for other Volkswagen Group companies and for third parties in Győr (Hungary).
-Vehicles of the TT car line are also built there, including the RS models.
-As part of extending the plant at the Győr location, Audi built a car-manufacturing facility with a complete production chain – from press shop through body shop and paint shop to assembly.
-Series production of the new A3 Saloon began in the new facility in June 2013.
-The new A3 Cabriolet has also been built at the new plant since October 2013.
-This company has developed into one of the biggest exporters and highest-revenue enterprises in Hungary since its establishment in 1993.
+In Győr (Hungary), AUDI HUNGARIA MOTOR Kft. develops and manufactures engines for AUDI AG, for other companies of the Volkswagen Group and for third parties.
+The TT and TT Roadster models are also produced here.
+As part of extending the plant at the Győr location, Audi built a car manufacturing facility with a complete production chain – from press shop through body shop and paint shop to assembly.
+In June 2013, series production of the A3 Saloon started at the site, and production of the A3 Cabriolet began in October 2013.
+Since its establishment in 1993, the company has developed into one of the largest exporters and highest-revenue companies in Hungary.

 The models of the A1 family are made exclusively in Brussels (Belgium) by AUDI BRUSSELS S.A./N.V.

 Audi builds the Q7 and Q3 SUV models – including the RS Q3 – at the Volkswagen Group manufacturing locations in Bratislava (Slovakia) and Martorell (Spain) respectively.